 But, you shouldn’t necessarily think because you run your business from home that any mishap that may occur would be covered under your homeowners’ insurance policy.
 Some comprehensive home insurance policies may cover some business-related claims, but many won’t, so it’s worth running through your policy with a fine-tooth comb.

 You might discover that, even though your policy does cover business claims, the level of protection it provides may not be sufficient for your needs.
-In which case, you should think about buying public liability insurance if clients come to your home.
+If you’re working from home your insurance needs to cover the specific dangers and threats associated with your business.
+For example, if clients come to your home you should think about buying public liability insurance to protect yourself in the undesirable situation of a client injury during a business visit

 As soon as a client enters your house then you could be liable if anything untoward happens to them.
 They might not even cross the threshold.
 If they trip and injure themselves on that cracked front step you’ve been meaning to get fixed for ages then they might have a claim against you.